cdwilson/cdwilson.dev/content/posts/articles/2022-06-26-using-giscus-for-comments-in-hugo/index.md

 This one might seem a little counterintuitive, but I wanted there to be a little friction required to post a comment.
 Mainly to prevent spam, but also to ensure that there was some intention and thought required before someone can blast away with "this article is trash and you suck."

-While I'm not totally thrilled that gisqus *requires* a GitHub login, any option that doesn't allow anonymous comments will require some kind of login (or at least name + email).
+While I'm not totally thrilled that giscus *requires* a GitHub login, any option that doesn't allow anonymous comments will require some kind of login (or at least name + email).
 I figure that the audience for this site will be mostly technical, so the chances that they already have a GitHub login are pretty high.

 **Requirement #6:** Low "[bus factor](https://en.wikipedia.org/wiki/Bus_factor)" risk.